 Rhoda Roberts AO

-Rhoda was the Founder and Director of the Festival of Dreaming 1995-2009.
-She has written, produced and directed some of Australia’s most important public productions and has also been involved with large-scale events including as the Creative Director for the Awakening Segment Sydney Olympic Games Opening Ceremony, the opening of the Musee Du Quai Branly in Paris, the Athens Olympics handover ceremony, World Youth Day and as director of the Garma Festival, produced by the Yothu Yindi Foundation.
+Rhoda was the Founder and Director of the Festival of Dreaming 1995 to 2009.
+She has written, produced and directed some of Australia’s most important public productions.
+She was Creative Director for Awakening Segment Sydney 2000 Olympic Games Opening Ceremony, the opening of the Musee Du Quai Branly in Paris, the Athens Olympics handover ceremony and Songlines, the phenomenally successful lighting of the Sydney Opera House sails, which opened Vivid Sydney 2016.

-Rhoda co-founded Australia’s first national Aboriginal theatre company, the Aboriginal Nation Theatre Trust (ANTT) and has worked on programs for SBS, ABC TV and Radio and commercial television.
+Rhoda co-founded Australia’s first national Aboriginal theatre company, the Aboriginal Nation Theatre Trust and has worked on programs for SBS, ABC TV and radio and commercial television.